wdawson/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 ### Verify Authentication Works

-Navigate to `http://localhost:4200`, and you should see a login form like the following.
+Start the client with `npm start`, navigate to `http://localhost:4200`, and you should see a login form like the following.

 {% img blog/microservices-spring-secure/angular-login.png alt:"Angular Login" width:"800" %}{: .center-image }

 **NOTE:** If it logs you in automatically, this is likely because you have cookies for `http://localhost:8080` still in your browser.
 Clear your cookies, or try an incognito window.

-If you want to adjust the style of the form, so it isn't right up against the top toolbar, add the following to `styles.css`.
+If you want to adjust the style of the form, so it isn't right up against the top toolbar, add the following to `client/src/styles.css`.

 ```css
 #okta-signin-container {